Repel

 The full review

 Built for heavy bug pressure, this 40% DEET pump spray earns a recommended in our maximum protection tier, and its standout is durability.
-The EPA-registered label backs 8 hours against mosquitoes, with our model putting real tick protection at 3 to 5 hours.
-Because that protection figure comes straight from the registered label rather than a marketing estimate, there is little daylight between claim and reality.
-The evidence pillar is near the ceiling, all 5 audited claims rate strong, and skin safety reads clean.
-The one knock is transparency, held back because the inert ingredients are not fully accounted for.
+Our model puts complete protection at 6 to 7 hours against mosquitoes and a substantial 5 to 7 hours against ticks, enough to carry a long day in the field.
+The evidence pillar sits near the ceiling, all 5 audited claims rate strong, and skin safety reads clean.
+The lone knock is transparency, held back because the inert ingredients are not fully accounted for.
 As with any strong DEET, it feels oily and can damage plastics and synthetics.

 Scorecard